 Better late than never for China and Russia to get involved as a team, as it is a regional major issue.
 They should have done this months ago, not waiting for a crisis, but taken the diplomatic initiative themselves with N. Korea.

 At least now, what N. Korea wants will not get some publicity, as most in the West really don’t know, so they are just along for the ride on whatever their governments tell them.
 As for the UN resolution on no nukes for N. Korea, I am still waiting for them to tell that to Israel and the Likud terrorists… JD ]

 This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 Russian President Vladimir Putin says Moscow and Beijing are working together to freeze Pyongyang’s military program but believe that Seoul and Washington must also put an end to their joint war games on the Peninsula.

 Putin made the remarks while hosting his Chinese counterpart Xi Jinping.
 The 2 leaders also said during a press conference on Tuesday that they’re considering different strategies of implementing their proposal.
 The joint plan was announced shortly after the North announced the successful launch of an intercontinental ballistic missile.

 The Russian foreign ministry has separately called on Pyongyang to abide by the United Nation’s resolution on missile testing.
 Moscow says nothing other than multilateral talks can help resolve the issue.
 Pyongyang stresses its missile program is merely defensive in nature.

 Managing Editor and Columnist, Veterans Today

-Posted by Jim W. Dean, Managing Editor on July 5, 2017, With 3066 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on July 5, 2017, With 3127 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.